 Tramadol

-Tramadol, an opioid now on the list of Schedule 4 narcotics, was added in 2014 because of its potential for misuse.
+Tramadol was added to the list of Schedule 4 narcotics in 2014 because of its potential for misuse.
 Tramadol comes in extended-release and quick-release forms.
 Doctors prescribe this drug for pain relief because it alters how the brain and central nervous system respond to pain.
 Tramadol comes in tablet, liquid, and capsule forms.

-Side effects of Tramadol can be mild, moderate, or severe:12
+Side effects of Tramadol can be mild, moderate, or severe:

 - Dry mouth